OhadTal25/plant-area-measurement-ai/README.md

-# 🌿 Plant Rosette Segmentation and Area Measurement using AI
+# 🌿 Rosette Segmentation and Area Measurement using AI

 AI tool for **automatic plant leaf segmentation and area measurement** from images using **Meta's Segment Anything Model (SAM)**.